 Credit risk is the risk of loss due to a counterparty's inability to meet its obligations.
-The Corporation is exposed to credit risk from its cash and cash equivalents, the maximum exposure of which is represented by the carrying amounts reported on the balance sheet.
-This risk is mitigated by the fact that cash and cash equivalents are held by major Canadian Banks.
+The Corporation is exposed to credit risk from its cash, the maximum exposure of which is represented by the carrying amounts reported on the balance sheet.
+This risk is mitigated by the fact that cash is held by major Canadian Banks.